j-sieben/UTL_TEXT/README.md

 To work properly, CodeGenerator assumes several conventions:

-- the first column of the cursor passed into the method has to contain the template with the replacement anchors.
-Ideally, it's named `TEMPLATE` but that's not necessary.
+- It must contain a column named `TEMPLATE` that contains the replacement template.
-- the names of the replacement anchors must match the column names of the second to last column.
+- the names of the replacement anchors must match the column names of the other columns of the cursor.
 We strongly advise not to include umlauts or other specific character in the names but rather KISS.
 All column names will be converted to uppercase.
-- If you want to log conversions, you need to provide a log template as a column named `LOG_TEMPLATE`
+- If you want to log conversions, you need to provide a log template as a column named `LOG_TEMPLATE`.
+If this column is present, UTL_TEXT will emit a message using PIT, if available, containing the converted log template, or use DBMS_OUTPUT.PUT_LINE, if PIT is not present.

 If a column of type `DATE` is detected, this value will be converted to `VARCHAR2` using a format mask derived from a parameter called `DEFAULT_DATE_FORMAT`.
 You may also choose to convert any `date` or `number` column upfront and deliver those values as `varchar2` to keep full control over the process.

 #### Basic Usage

 The following example shows how to call `GENERATE_TEXT` from within SQL.
 It's also possible to call it from within PL/SQL, either as a function or as a procedure.
-The return value is a `CLOB`:
+The return value is a `CLOB` instance:

 ```
 SQL>   with templ as (